Button design guide

 Use the correct PayPal icon from PayPal Logo and Marks.
 The PayPal icon is available in various sizes for button scaling, but the proportions and typography style must stay consistent with the ones described on the original button.

 Use the version of the PayPal icon that matches the color on your button.
-If you are using a colored button, use the white version.
-If you are using a white button, use the colored version of the PayPal icon.
+If you're using a colored button, use the white version.
+If you're using a white button, use the colored version of the PayPal icon.

-Don't use any other icon or an outdated version or custom variation.
-That can give the impression that your app is outdated or untrustworthy.
+Don't use any other icon, an outdated version, or a custom variation.
+Doing so could give the impression that your app is outdated or untrustworthy.

 Do's and Don'ts